jordanarcherdev/traverseConverter/README.md

   ```

-  The module will begin at your start directory and get all video files from within itself and its child directories.
+  The module will begin at your start directory and convert all video files from within itself and its child directories.

   # Available Formats
   You can convert between MOV/MP4/MKV/AVI/MPEG/WMV